Learn how to organize your digital pictures. The bridge between digital camera and computer.

-STEP 1: Buy good rechargeable AA batteries.
+STEP 1.
+Buy good rechargeable batteries

 My new camera uses 2 AA batteries.
 I only use alkaline batteries in emergencies.
 Most of the time I am using GE/Sanyo 2700 mAh NiMH rechargeable batteries…they last much much much longer than alkalines.
 However, not all rechargeable batteries are created equal.
 There are some brands that are much better than the rest and you need to do some research before buying.
 For example GE/Sanyo makes the best rechargeable batteries available on the market.